 Many racial groups are lactose intolerant and don't consume milk after the age of 5 or thereabouts.
 If your family has Asian, African or Middle Eastern inheritance, then it's quite likely that they won't be able to drink much milk past childhood.
 You'll find cultured (fermented) dairy products in place of milk - things like yoghurt, soft cultured cheeses, kefir or lassi drinks.
 The bacteria used to make yoghurt and cheese actually break down the lactose from milk so these products are better digested and tolerated.

 Remember that there are degrees of severity with lactose intolerance - over time, he may be able to manage small quantities of regular milk, especially if drunk with a meal.
 Research shows that many people with the problem can and do drink milk regularly without any pain or symptoms.
 While they don't gulp down a milkshake or a tall glass of milk on an empty stomach, they can certainly manage milk with their tea or coffee or milk with a bowl of cereal.

-Download my handy one-page counter which lists where lactose is and which foods have the highest concentration.
+Download my handy one-page counter pdf Lactose in dairy foods and dairy alternatives (38 KB) which lists the foods such as milks with the highest concentration.